 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can still be a fulfilling career.
-As a technician you’ll need to be able to:
+While HVAC often has you on your feet, it can still be quite gratifying.
+As a technician you'll be expected to occasionally:

-- Work in unpleasant settings, like tight or dusty spaces.
+- Work in unpleasant settings, such as tight or messy spaces.

-- Work in hot or cold areas since HVAC equipment is generally found outdoors.
+- Work in high or low temperatures since HVAC systems are usually outdoors.

-- Work evenings, weekends and overtime during peak demand.
+- Work evenings, weekends and overtime around peak demand.

 A stubborn falsehood about HVAC is that it’s a blue-collar career.
-In reality, you need an extensive skill set, specialized education and ongoing certification.
+In truth, you'll need distinct skills, specialized education and continuous recertification.

-It’s an excellent first career if you prefer to:
+It’s a great career choice if you want to:

-- Avoid large amounts of student debt.
+- Avoid a lot of student debt.

 - Work outdoors instead of in an office.

-- Have job security since HVAC positions can't be outsourced.
+- Have job security knowing your position can’t be outsourced.

 - Gain the experience you need to start your own successful business.

-Is HVAC a Stressful Job?
+Is HVAC a Difficult Job?

 Is HVAC Hard on Your Body?